Dennis Lehane: Literary career

 Lehane described working on his historical novel, The Given Day, as "a five- or six-year project." the novel opens in 1918 and encompasses the 1919 Boston Police Strike and its aftermath.
 According to Lehane, "The strike changed everything.
 It had a big effect on the unionization movement, and Prohibition came on the heels of that, then Calvin Coolidge promising to break the unions.
 That's all linked to what's going on now.".
 While Lehane's epic novel centers on the 1919 Boston police strike, it contains a national sweep and may be the first of a trilogy or perhaps a four-book series.
 Lehane called the novel his "great white whale" and said that when he finally finished it, he would "either write a sequel—or take a break from the cops and return to Patrick and Angie."
 The novel was published in October 2008.

-On October 22, 2007, Paramount Pictures announced that they had optioned Shutter Island with Martin Scorsese attached as director.
+On October 22, 2007, Paramount Pictures announced that it had optioned Shutter Island with Martin Scorsese attached as director.
 The Laeta Kalogridis-scripted adaptation has Leonardo DiCaprio playing U.S. Marshal Teddy Daniels, "who is investigating the disappearance of a murderess who escaped from a hospital for the criminally insane and is presumed to be hiding on the remote Shutter Island."
-Mark Ruffalo played opposite DiCaprio as U.S. Marshal Chuck Aule.
+Mark Ruffalo plays U.S. Marshal Chuck Aule.
 Production started in March 2008; Shutter Island was released on February 19, 2010.

 In 2010 Lehane published Moonlight Mile, his sixth book in the Patrick Kenzie and Angela Gennaro series, and his first of that genre in 11 years.
 He published World Gone By in March 2015.

 Lehane was appointed to the board of trustees of the Boston Public Library by Mayor Thomas Menino in December 2011.

+Lehane's Small Mercies received praise from Richard Russo, who said: "Think of all your favorite hard-boiled authors (Hammett?
+Chandler?
+Ross Macdonald?
+Robert Parker?) and their tough guy heroes (Spade?
+Marlowe?
+Lew Archer?
+Spenser?).
+Not one of them could take Lehane's Mary Pat in a fair fight, and they wouldn't last a day in his Southie."

 Teaching career

 Since becoming a literary success, Lehane has taught at several colleges.
 He taught fiction writing and serves as a member of the board of directors for the Solstice Low-Residency MFA Program at Pine Manor College in Chestnut Hill, Massachusetts.
-He has also taught advanced fiction writing at Harvard University, where his classes quickly filled up.
+He has also taught advanced fiction writing at Harvard University.

 In May 2005, Lehane was presented with an honorary Doctor of Humane Letters degree from Eckerd College and was appointed to Eckerd's board of trustees later that year.
 As of June 2006, he was living temporarily in St. Petersburg, Florida, and teaching as writer-in-residence at Eckerd (usually during the spring semester), where he also co-directs the Writers in Paradise conference each January.